The Future of Workplace Innovation

 European Workplace Innovation Network (EUWIN)

 EUWIN was established by the European Commission in 2013 and is now entirely supported by contributions from an international network of partners co-ordinated by HIVA (University of Leuven).
-EUWIN also functions as a network partner for the H2020 Beyond4.0 project.
+EUWIN also functions as a network partner to BEYOND4.0 and BRIDGES5.0 projects.

 Contact: Workplace Innovation Europe CLG (contact@workplaceinnovation.eu).